samanthaandrews/samanthaandrews/README.md

 ### Samantha Andrews (pronouns: she/her) 👋

-I'm Samantha, a frontend engineer and designer who codes.
+I'm Samantha, a frontend React/Typescript engineer and product designer.
+I enjoy building ambitious, purposeful products and bridging the gap between design and engineering.

 As an undergrad, I went to the University of New Mexico and double majored in Communication and Spanish.
 I supplemented my studies with art and design classes through my university honors department.
 During my senior year, I made the decision to pursue design as a career and started building a portfolio through freelance work and online human-centered design courses.
 In 2018, I completed the Fullstack Software Development Bootcamp at Central New Mexico Community College where I fell in love with formal logic and problem solving through coding.